-Math 221 or equivalent or permission of instructor
+Math 153 or 221 or equivalent with permission of department

-Not open to students with credit for H290, 505, 568, or 576.
-Intended for CIS majors in the College of Administrative Science.
-Matrices, systems of equations, Rn, determinants; applications.
+Not open to students with credit for 571, 568, or 576.
+Matrices, systems of equations, Rn, determinants; vector spaces; applications.

 The purpose of the course is to provide an elementary introduction to the concepts, vocabulary, notation, and results of matrix and linear algebra.
 It does not contain the depth of material of H290, 569, or 576.
-Further, emphasis is placed on the topics as tools rather than as development of structure; applications may be chosen from Markov processes, linear programming, and others.
+Further, emphasis is placed on the topics as tools rather than as development of structure; applications are chosen from Markov processes and linear programming.